-This Instant Pot bolognese is stick-to-your-ribs, rich and comforting dinner.
-Serve over your favorite pasta, sprinkle with freshly grated Parmesan cheese, pour a glass of red wine and experience affordable Italian dinner night in.
+This Instant Pot bolognese is one of those stick-to-your-ribs, rich and comforting healthy pasta recipes.
+Serve over your favorite noodles, sprinkle with freshly grated Parmesan cheese, pour a glass of red wine and experience affordable Italian dinner night in.
 Sometimes I’ll even place a large bowl of Italian chopped salad on the table too.

 Ingredients for Instant Pot Bolognese